-Can you tell me a little about the history of Bluemoose Books?
+Can you tell me a little about the history of Influx Press?

 How is the company organised today and how many people work for you?

-What is the company philosophy when it comes to selecting for your catalogue?
+What is the company policy when it comes to selecting your catalogue?

 How much effort goes into the design of the book, for example, the cover design, font selection and so on?